 They may also offer to take your old vehicle as a trade-in, using it as a form of down payment.
 In this instance, they may have no requirements on the amount or percentage of the down payment, just that you have one.

-Remember that the amount of money needed for a down payment may also depend on what it will take to meet DTI requirements.
-A lender may tell you that you have been approved for a loan if you can come up with a certain dollar figure for the down payment.
+Remember that the amount needed for a car down payment may also depend on what it will take to meet DTI requirements.
+A lender may tell you that you have been approved for an auto loan if you can come up with a certain dollar figure for the down payment.

 Why a Larger Down Payment is Better